-And those same words should resound for us today, each of us is called to do what the heavenly voice said: 'Listen to Jesus'.
+And what of Peter, James, and John.
+Well, they are told to listen to Jesus.
+And those same words should resonate for us today, each of us is called to do what the heavenly voice said: 'Listen to him'.

 As we listen, we might at times be frightened, we might say things somewhat impetuously without thinking but we might also begin to see the glory that is in the cross and the cross that is in the glory.
+Amen